Dolly Gee

-Dolly Maizie Gee (born July 1, 1959) is a United States district judge of the United States District Court for the Central District of California.
+Dolly Maizie Gee (Chinese: 朱美瑜; born July 1, 1959) is the chief United States district judge of the United States District Court for the Central District of California.

 Early life and education

 Gee was born in Hawthorne, California, the daughter of Cantonese immigrants from Taishan.
 Gee's father was a World War II veteran who later worked as an aerospace engineer on projects like the Apollo missions and the Space Shuttle, while her mother was a garment worker.
+Gee graduated from Saint Mary's Academy high school in Inglewood, CA in 1977.
 Gee earned a Bachelors of Arts from the University of California, Los Angeles in 1981 and a Juris Doctor from University of California, Los Angeles School of Law in 1984.
 From 1984 until 1986, Gee served as a law clerk for Judge Milton Schwartz of the United States District Court for the Eastern District of California.

 Professional career

 In 1986, Gee joined the Los Angeles law firm of Schwartz, Steinsapir, Dohrmann & Sommers LLP.
 She served as an associate from 1986 until 1990, and became a partner in 1990.
 From 1994 until 1999, Gee also served as a member of the Federal Service Impasses Panel, a federal labor relations authority.